jtquisenberry/Selenium_Examples/Selenium-on-Termux-aarch64.md

 ### Access to Storage

-Enable access by Termux to Android storage.
+* Enable access by Termux to Android storage.

 ```
 $ termux-setup-storage

+It appears that directory '~/storage' already exists.
+This script is going to rebuild its structure from
+scratch, wiping all dangling files.
+The actual storage
+content IS NOT going to be deleted.

+Do you want to continue? (y/n)
 ```

 # Update Linux Packages